opensoars/f_/README.md

 <!---
-FIX BELOW
+  fix below
 -->

 ### API
 Everything `f_` offers will be used in the code example below.
-We will be using a class/constructor based approach (plain object not recommended for multiple instances).
-Since we will be initiating a lot of instances, so we will make use of JavaScript its prototypal inheritance pattern.
+We will be using a class based approach (plain object not recommended).
+Since we will be initiating a lot of instances, so we will make use of JavaScript it's prototypal inheritance pattern.
 ```js

 // EDIT THIS WITH NEW API / PROTO ASSIGMENT